 You have prepared a grand welcome home surprise for your cat.
-After all, she has been so brave and so well-behaved at the veterinarian’s office for her spay surgery.
-But when cat arrives home, all she wants to do is hide under the couch and be left alone.
-She is not interested in any of the items in the mini buffet of wet and dry food and treats you have so lovingly put together for her.
-This scenario is one of the most common concerns raised by owners post-surgery, the cat won’t eat after being spayed.
+After all, she was so brave and polite at the veterinarian’s office for her spay surgery.
+But when kitty arrives home, all she wants to do is hide under the couch and be by herself.
+The mini buffet of wet and dry food and treats you have so lovingly put together for her are of no interest.
+This scenario is one of the most common concerns of owners post-surgery, the cat won’t eat after being spayed.
 What could be the reason for this?

 Why Will My Cat Not Eat?

-A cat not eating immediately after surgery is normal up to 24 hours.
+A cat will usually not eat immediately after surgery, normally up to 24 hours.
 After that period of time, she should already start eating and drinking on her own and should be back to her normal active, happy, mischievous self in 2 to 3 days.
-The lack of appetite for food and interest in eating after spay surgery may be due to any or a combination of the following factors:
+A cat won’t eat after being spayed due to any or a combination of the following factors:

 - Nausea from the residual effect of the general anesthesia.
-Injectable anesthetics take some time to be cleared from the cat’s system and recovery time varies for individual cats, for some as long as 36 hours post-surgery.
-A good supply of oxygen helps to flush any inhaled aesthetics from the system more easily with a supply of oxygen.
-Extended recovery time might be caused by poor oxygenation.
+Injectable anesthetics take some time to clear from the cat’s system and recovery time varies for individual cats, for some as long as 36 hours post-surgery.
+A good supply of oxygen helps to flush any inhaled aesthetics from the system.
+Extended recovery time might be due to poor oxygenation.

-- Your cat’s stomach may still be adjusting coming from the fasting she did prior to surgery and it may have left her a little dehydrated too.
+- Your cat’s stomach may still be adjusting from the fasting she did prior to surgery and she may be a little dehydrated too.

 - Some cats are more sensitive than others.
 The process of recovering from general anaesthesia, regaining control of the voluntary functions, can be scary enough for some cats to make them not want to eat until they feels safe again.

 - Place the little patient in her bed in a warm, well-ventilated room and let her rest.
 Some cats just need to sleep off a bit the residual effects of anesthesia.
-Place a clean litterbox near her to encourage her to urinate as that will help flush out the injectable anesthetics from her body and hasten recovery time.
+Place a clean litterbox near her to encourage her to urinate.
+Urination help flush out the injectable anesthetics from her body and hasten recovery time.

-- If you have not been given discharge instructions pertaining to post-surgery pain management, call up the veterinarian.
+- If you don’t have any instructions pertaining to post-surgery pain management, call up the veterinarian.
 Observe your cat for signs of pain like heavy, rapid breathing and vocalization.
-Most cats, however, are very stoic and endure pain silently so constantly check on her because pain that is not managed might result to shock which can be fatal.
+Most cats, however, are very stoic and endure pain silently so constantly check on her because if you don’t manage pain properly it might result to shock which can be fatal.

 - Check with your veterinarian if the pain medication given to her may have sedation as a side effect.
 It might. be wise to discuss the possibility of placing her on a different medicine.

 - While your cat is still recovering from anesthesia, keep noise and activity around her to a minimum.
-Place her on her soft bed or an area padded with cushions to protect her if she attempts to stand and falls.
+Place her on her bed or an area padded with cushions to protect her if she cannot stand properly.
 Be there to reassure her but do not hover too much.
 Keep litterbox , food and water near her.
 It is advisable to have a water fountain ready to help encourage her to drink, especially if the cat won’t eat after being spayed.
 It is important that she keeps hydrated.

 - If you suspect the problem that is causing her to have no appetite might be something unrelated to the spay surgery, then bring her back to the veterinarian for a check-up and prompt treatment.

 - Most cats do not chew on their incision site and sutures unlike dogs.
-Therefore an Elizabeth collar is not mandatory but to be used only if needed.
+Therefore an Elizabeth collar is not mandatory but can be useful.
 Take off her Elizabeth collar and see if it improves her disposition and appetite.
-Likewise, do not confine her in a cage especially if she is not used to it.
+Likewise, do not confine her in a cage.
 Cage confinement will only depress her more and make her not use the litter box nor eat.
-Just keep her in a safe room where she is not likely to run into things that might infect or cause her wound to open.
+Just keep her somewhere safe where she is not likely to have contact with infectious objects or open her wound.

 Check for fever, one of the first signs of wound infection.
 Inspect the surgical site for inflammation, leaking fluids, missing sutures and other complications.
 If you see anything that does not look right, bring her back to the veterinarian immediately.
 The veterinarian may give her a shot of antibiotic, pain reliever and perhaps an appetite stimulant.

-Spay is a routine surgical procedure but anytime anesthesia is used there is always an inherent risk.
-I cannot overemphasize the importance of a thorough physical examination and standard laboratory testing prior to surgery to minimize the chances of complications arising during and after surgery.
-Since spay is an elective surgery, any medical problems the cat may have should be resolved first and she must have a clean bill of health before going under anesthesia and the knife.
-Surgery is only half done after the patient leaves the surgical table.
+Spay is a routine surgical procedure but anaesthesia comes with inherent risks.
+I cannot overemphasize the importance of a thorough physical examination and standard laboratory testing prior to surgery.
+This will minimize the chances of complications arising during and after surgery.
+Since spay is an elective surgery, you must resolve any medical problems the cat may have before.
+It is important that she has a clean bill of health before going under anesthesia and the knife.
+Surgery is only half complete after the patient leaves the surgical table.
 The other half depends on how well taken-cared of the patient is after surgery.
-You as a pet parent have that responsibility to observe your cat and to report to the veterinarian within a reasonable time anything amiss.
-Complications caught early can be resolved faster and easier.
+You are responsible of observing your cat and must report anything strange to the veterinarian within a reasonable time.
+Catch complications early to resolve them faster and easier.